COVID-19

 So What Are The Takeaways and The Big Picture?

-For Gillette, and most other communities across the United States, the war is upon us now.
+For Gillette, Wyoming, and most other communities across the United States, the war is upon us now.
 The next 2–6 weeks are critical.
-Take the recommendations regarding social distancing, restricting public activities, and personal precautions seriously.
+Take the coronavirus prevention guideline recommendations regarding social distancing, restricting public activities, and personal precautions seriously.
 Your life, or the life of someone you love, might depend on it.

 Other than a potential increase in some critical supplies and possibly ICU beds, nothing else is likely to be ready in time to make a difference in what happens.